uw-dims/dims-tp/docs/source/testenvironment.rst

 .. todo::

-   Get RAM and CPU configruation for Seamus (R510 server).
+   Get RAM and CPU configuration for Seamus (R510 server).

 ..